Hagfish

 Later in the week, suitcases unpacked and excited for classes to start, I went out for a pint and a game of snooker with a group of new friends.
 At the end of the night, he tried to kiss me, and I politely refused.

-As the days went on, I became skilled at avoiding him.
+As the weeks went on, I became skilled at avoiding him.
 During long stretches at the library, I satisfied my longing for sweetness by stuffing my face with English chocolate and tea biscuits, gaining twenty pounds in under six months.

 *